mangosArchives/serverZero_Rel19/doc/ScriptCommands.md

 Database script processing
 ==========================
-In addition to *EventAI*, *mangos-zero* provides script processing for various types of game content.
+In addition to *EventAI*, *mangos* provides script processing for various types of game content.
 These scripts can be executed when creatures move or die, when events are executed, and game object spawns/templates are used, on gossip menu selections, when starting and completing quests, and when casting spells.